-Frank Neffke has been team leader Science of Cities at the Complexity Science Hub Vienna since July 2021.
-Before joining the Hub, Frank was the research director of the Growth Lab at the Harvard Kennedy School, USA.
+Frank Neffke has been the team leader of the Science of Cities group at the Complexity Science Hub since July 2021.
+Before joining CSH, Frank was the research director of the Growth Lab at the Harvard Kennedy School, USA.

 Frank’s research focuses on economic transformation and growth.
 He has written on a variety of topics, such as structural transformation and new growth paths in regional economies, economic complexity, division of labor and teams, the consequences of job displacement and the future of work.

 A. van Dam, A. Gomez-Lievano, F. Neffke, K. Frenken

 An information-theoretic approach to the analysis of location and co-location patterns

 Journal of Regional Science (2022)

 Skill Mismatch and the Costs of Job Displacement